 The opening time of the Grand Canyon West Rim is from 7:00 a.m. until 7:00 p.m. every day of the year. ♣

 BEST THINGS TO DO IN THE GRAND CANYON

-There are many activities to do in the Grand Canyon – visiting the main viewpoints, hiking, flying over the Grand Canyon by helicopter or airplane, and even rafting in the Colorado River across the Grand Canyon.
+There are many activities to do in the Grand Canyon – visiting the main viewpoints, hiking, taking a helicopter Grand Canyon tour with landing, and even rafting in the Colorado River across the Grand Canyon.